santi1110/bd-KindlePublishingService/README.md

 # Unit 6 Project: Kindle Publishing Service

-## Preliminaries: The More Things Change

-In Unit 6, we'll start in a similar place to Unit 4, creating a lot from scratch and working though a design document.

-This project is gonna be LIT(erary)!

 ### Ambiguity, Complexity, and Scope

 Ambiguity will be increasing from Unit 4’s project as you make your way through the Unit 6 project